 On October 6, 2012, Hezbollah militants, reportedly acting subordinate to IRGC technicians on the ground in southern Lebanon, launched an unarmed surveillance drone that flew over the Mediterranean as far south as the Gaza Strip before swooping inland, overflying Gaza, and crossing into Israeli territory.
 Based on the UAVs flight path, it was believed to be heading for the Dimona nuclear facility, one of the most sensitive and protected sites in Israel reputed to be home to its undeclared nuclear weapons arsenal.
 In all, the drone penetrated 140 miles into Israel from the Lebanese border, flying for 35 miles over Israeli airspace before an IAF F-16 shot it down 20 miles from the Dimona nuclear facility.
 It was unclear whether the drone was operated using a pre-set flight plan or piloted remotely, which would mark an upgrade in the capabilities of Iranian drone technology.

 The drone’s incursion was widely perceived as a security debacle for Israel and a propaganda boon for Hezbollah and its Iranian patron, which naturally sought to exaggerate the military significance of the incident.
 Further adding to Israel’s black eye, its first attempt to intercept the UAV using a Python IV air-to-air missile fired from an F-16 missed its target.
-According to military aviation blog The Aviationist, “the Python is considered as one of the most advanced missiles in the world, with superior performance and maneuverability.”
-The failure to hit a slow moving target that Israel had been tracking for minutes represented a first of its kind misfire for Israel.
+According to the military aviation blog The Aviationist, “the Python is considered as one of the most advanced missiles in the world, with superior performance and maneuverability.”
+The failure to hit a slow-moving target that Israel had been tracking for minutes represented a first of its kind misfire for Israel.

 Hezbollah claimed to have transmitted images of Israel’s preparations for a joint military drill with the U.S., ballistic missile sites, airfields, and even of the Dimona nuclear facility, although this claim was dubious.
 According to an Iranian lawmaker, the drone “transmitted” pictures of “forbidden sites” that were now in Iranian possession.
 Hezbollah claimed on Al-Manar, which broadcast an animated simulation of the drone flight, that the drone flew 320 km.
 (200 miles) in total and went undetected by Israeli radar over the Mediterranean and Gaza.